 Confirmation exit signals are circled in black highlighting areas that are suitable for profit taking and attempt to help the trader exit at the peaks of trends.
 Features in SR mode can be very useful for helping users enter signals at better times.

-When using Breakout Zones, you can adjust the S/R Significance value to fit the zones better for trade setups if you are finding they do not initially fit your preference.
-A higher value like 8 may be more suitable in cleaning up redundant Breakout Zones.
+When using Liquidity Sweeps, you can adjust the S/R Significance value to fit the levels better for trade setups if you are finding they do not initially fit your preference.
+A higher value like 8 may be more suitable in cleaning up redundant Liquidity Sweeps.

 Trend Catcher Strategy